mganahl/PyTeN/README.md

 * ground states for translationally invariant systems using gradient optimization
 * ground states for systems with finite unit-cells using IDMRG

-the examples folder contains three examples of how to use it
+the examples folder contains examples of how to use it

 Dependencies: